 + Golden Razz Berry

 + Gold Medal

 Evaluate Your Catch

 When you catch the boss, you can appraise them to determine their individual values (referred to as IVs).
-These are bonus stats to your pokemon that can range from 0-15 per stat (stamina, defense, attack) and are often communicated in a range at 0% to 100%.
-A Pokemon's base stats plus their IVs will determine how much CP they can get.
-A Pokemon will have roughly a 15% higher maximum CP if they have perfect IVs versus 0 IVs.
+These are bonus stats to your Pokémon that can range from 0 to 15 per stat (stamina, defense, attack) and are often communicated in a range at 0% to 100%.
+A Pokémon's base stats plus their IVs will determine how much CP they can get.
+A Pokémon will have roughly a 15% higher maximum CP if they have perfect IVs versus 0 IVs.

-A boss's catch CP will indicate loosely where their IVs could be so it's useful to know what a raid bosses max catch CP is.
+A boss's catch CP will loosely indicate where their IVs could be, so it's useful to know what a raid boss's max catch CP is.

-For example, a Mewtwo's maximum catch cp for a level 20 raid is 2275 so anything 2250 or higher is great!
-It's also important to note that the impact to your Pokemon's performance between the worse IVs and the highest IVs is not too significant, but it's still fun to chase the highest numbers!
-To keep track of IVs, it's common to custom edit the Pokemon's name and add the numbers, such as I've done in the screenshot below.
+For example, a Mewtwo's maximum catch cp for a level 20 raid is 2275, so anything 2250 or higher is great!
+It's also important to note that the impact on your Pokémon's performance between the worse IVs and the highest IVs is not too significant, but it's still fun to chase the highest numbers!
+To keep track of IVs, it's common to custom edit the Pokémon's name and add the numbers, such as I've done in the screenshot below.

 Other Options for Finding IVs

-You can check other web pages or IV calculators to figure this out per Pokemon.
-A quick Google will let you find many, but my favorite is from Pokemon Go Info.
+You can check other web pages or IV calculators to figure this out per Pokémon.
+A quick Google search will let you find many, but my favorite is from Pokémon Go Info.

 Check for the Right Moveset